Orbán's EU presidency: 'We'll just have to pinch our noses'

 None of the Hungarian MEPs from Orbán's party replied to EUobserver's questions.

-Márton Gyöngyösi, from the right-wing Jobbik opposition party in Hungary, said: "A majority of MEPs would also say that … the idea of him [Orbán] leading the Council, taking over the EU presidency or representing the EU in any form is a grave danger."
+Márton Gyöngyösi, an MEP who leads the right-wing Jobbik opposition party in Hungary, said: "A majority of MEPs would also say that … the idea of him [Orbán] leading the Council, taking over the EU presidency, or representing the EU in any form is a grave danger."

 But looking at the EU's track record on Orbán, Gyöngyösi added: "There is great confusion as to what the strategy should be to counter him".

 "How is it possible to contemplate any sanctions against him when the EU just released €10bn to fund Mr Orbán's illiberal project?
-The EU is not only losing credibility but making itself ridiculous in this process," he added.
+The EU is not only losing credibility but making itself look ridiculous in the process," he added.

 Petras Austrevicius, a Lithuanian MEP from the liberal Renew Europe group, also said: "I don't think there's any legal means to achieve this great goal [Orbán sanctions]".